Ztkent/crab-crawler/README.md

 # 🦀 crab-crawler 🦀
 This is a rust web crawler, it is designed to collect training data.
-It that starts from a given URL and follows all links to whitelisted domains.

 ## Constants
 - `PERMITTED_DOMAINS`: An array of domain names that the crawler is allowed to visit.
 - `BLACKLIST_DOMAINS`: An array of domain names that the crawler is banned from visiting.
 - `FREE_CRAWL`: A boolean that allows the crawler to visit any domain not in the blacklist.